apache/spark/docs/sql-programming-guide.md

 <div data-lang="r"  markdown="1">

-Unlike Scala, Java, and Python API, we haven't finished migrating `SQLContext` to `SparkSession` for SparkR yet, so the entry point into all relational functionality in SparkR is still the `SQLContext` class in Spark 2.0.
-To create a basic `SQLContext`, all you need is a `SparkContext`.
+The entry point into all functionality in Spark is the [`SparkSession`](api/R/sparkR.session.html) class.
+To initialize a basic `SparkSession`, just call `sparkR.session()`:

 {% highlight r %}
-spark <- sparkRSQL.init(sc)
+sparkR.session()
 {% endhighlight %}

-Note that when invoked for the first time, `sparkRSQL.init()` initializes a global `SQLContext` singleton instance, and always returns a reference to this instance for successive invocations.
-In this way, users only need to initialize the `SQLContext` once, then SparkR functions like `read.df` will be able to access this global instance implicitly, and users don't need to pass the `SQLContext` instance around.
+Note that when invoked for the first time, `sparkR.session()` initializes a global `SparkSession` singleton instance, and always returns a reference to this instance for successive invocations.
+In this way, users only need to initialize the `SparkSession` once, then SparkR functions like `read.df` will be able to access this global instance implicitly, and users don't need to pass the `SparkSession` instance around.
 </div>
 </div>

-`SparkSession` (or `SQLContext` for SparkR) in Spark 2.0 provides builtin support for Hive features including the ability to write queries using HiveQL, access to Hive UDFs, and the ability to read data from Hive tables.
+`SparkSession` in Spark 2.0 provides builtin support for Hive features including the ability to write queries using HiveQL, access to Hive UDFs, and the ability to read data from Hive tables.
 To use these features, you do not need to have an existing Hive setup.